-Promotion can be defined in various ways.
-In these data, the basic decision is whether the basis for promotion should be changes in the reporting level, pay grade or job title.
+In these firm-reported data, worker self-assessed promotions are not available.
+The basic decision in defining promotion is whether the basis for promotion should be changes in the reporting level, pay grade or job title.
 Firms have more job titles than pay grades and more pay grades than reporting levels and any of these metrics can change without necessarily causing a corresponding change in the others.
 As well, not everyone in a particular class (reporting level, pay grade or job title) will necessarily share the two alternative hierarchy measures with others in their firm and class.

-Using the reporting level as a measure of promotion is easy since it is already ordered and was directly reported by the firms.
+Using the reporting level as a measure of promotion is easy since it is already ordered.
 In previous papers, we used changes in reporting level to define promotion.
-The disadvantage of reporting level is that it might change for those below the CEO if, for instance, the firm creates a new level in the reporting hierarchy by filling a previously nonexistent top level position.
+The disadvantage of reporting level is that it might change for those below the CEO if, for instance, the firm creates a new level in the reporting hierarchy by filling a new top level position.
 This does not constitute a demotion in the sense of falling to a lesser position for those below the new level, though adding a rung between an executive and the CEO may make the climb to the top longer.
-Level changes in the data appear to be a somewhat noisy measure and likely overstate the extent of demotions.
+Another disadvantage is that level changes in the data appear to be a somewhat noisy measure and likely overstate the extent of demotions.

 Using pay grade advancement to define promotion requires distinguishing the promotion-induced advance in an executive's pay grade midpoint from the normal annual advance in pay grade midpoints.
 Programming this distinction would be difficult.
-Simply coding as promotions cases in which an executive's pay grade midpoint advanced more than the firm mean pay grade advancement is not sufficient because pay grade midpoints do not always advance uniformly, sometimes the pay grades of higher level executives advance more in percentage terms.
+Simply coding as promotions cases in which an executive's pay grade midpoint advanced more than the firm mean pay grade advancement is not sufficient because pay grade midpoints do not always advance uniformly, sometimes the pay grades of higher level executives advance more in percentage terms than the lower pay grades.

 In this paper, we use job title changes to define promotion.
 This measure has been widely used by others studying personnel data and enhances the comparability of our results.
+It is also consistent with the notion of promotion in the job assignment model.
 The drawback is that we assume that a person's status in an organization cannot change as long as the job title remains the same.
 Anecdotal evidence suggests that an executive's place in the pecking order and responsibilities in a firm may change even though the executive continues in the same job title.
 Overlooking this issue, job title changes must still be ordered on some basis to determine if they are promotions, lateral moves or demotions.